b3hr4d/ic-rust-nextjs/README.md

 Internet Computer has the concept of [Canister](https://smartcontracts.org/docs/current/concepts/canisters-code/) which is a computation unit.
 This project has 3 canisters:

 - hello (backend)
-- image (backend)
 - hello_assets (frontend)

 Canister configurations are stored in dfx.json.

 ### Backend

-Backend code is inside /backend/ written in [Motoko language](https://internetcomputer.org/docs/current/motoko/main/motoko-introduction).
-Motoko is a type-safe language with modern language features like async/await and actor build-in.
-It also has [Orthogonal persistence](https://internetcomputer.org/docs/current/motoko/main/motoko/#orthogonal-persistence) which I find very interesting.
+Backend code is inside /backend/ written in [Rust language](https://internetcomputer.org/docs/current/developer-docs/backend/rust/).
+Rust is a type-safe language with modern language features like async/await and actor build-in.
+It also has [Orthogonal persistence](https://internetcomputer.org/docs/current/Rust/main/Rust/#orthogonal-persistence) which I find very interesting.

-Image canister is introduced from release v0.2.0.
-It makes use of orthogonal persistence through stable variables and provides functions for create, delete and get image.
-See /backend/service/Image.mo.

 ### Frontend

-Frontend code follows Next.js folder convention with /pages storing page React code, /public storing static files including images.
-This project uses CSS modules for styling which is stored in /ui/styles.
-React Components are stored in /ui/components

 Entry page code is inside /pages/index.js where the magic starts.
 With the DFX UI declarations generated code, frontend can use RPC style call to server side actor and its functions without worrying about HTTP request and response parsing.